otto-de/api-guidelines/topics/collections-and-pagination.md

  - `first`: the first page
  - `last`: the last page

- *Page* might have different meanings depending on the implementation.
+ *Page* might have different meanings depending on the implementation, see below.

 ## Pagination variants